Riverside Avondale Historic Neighborhood Tour

 STOP 8: St. Vincent’s Medical Center Riverside: A 528 bed hospital founded in 1916 by The Daughters of Charity.
 This hospital repeatedly earns “A” ratings in patient safety by The Leaf Frog Group.
 The hospital is also rated in the top 100 hospitals in spinal surgery.

 STOP 9: Shoppes of Historic Avondale: Known as a place that promotes local business, arts, and culture.
 The historic shoppes of Avondale are a continuation of the Riverside neighborhood.
 This area is home to a diverse range of local shops and restaurants and has a traditional neighborhood design perfect for walking and exploring.

-STOP 10: Robert E Lee School: This high school is the second oldest school in Jacksonville.
-Established in 1927, Robert E Lee school was built during the progressive education movement.
+STOP 10: Riverside High School: This high school is the second oldest school in Jacksonville.
+Established in 1927 as Robert E Lee School, it was built during the progressive education movement.
 The school’s open-air design with large hallways, courtyard and windows make this building very special.
-If you are a southern rock fan, this school is where the members of the famed Lynyrd Skynyrd band first met!
+If you are a southern rock fan, this school is where the members of the famed Lynyrd Skynyrd band first met.

 STOP 11: Boone Park: Purchased in 1926 from William Elijah Boone, the park has been a prominent public area in Avondale.
 In 1936 a house was constructed here for the girl scouts.
 The tennis courts in Boone Park were the location for city run tennis competitions for decades.

 Be sure to see the historic homes in Riverside.
 There are some beautiful and significant historic homes in this area.
 For a tour of them, go HERE.

 Self-Guided Riverside Avondale Tour

 Cummer Museum of Art & GardensGet Directions (904) 356-6857